Irkham Mila

-Irkham Zahrul Mila (born 2 May 1998) is an Indonesian professional footballer who plays as a winger for Liga 1 club PSS Sleman.
+Irkham Zahrul Mila (born 2 May 1998) is an Indonesian professional footballer who plays as a winger for Super League club Persik Kediri.

 Club career

 PSS Sleman

-Mila explored footballing opportunities in the lower leagues before he joined PSS Sleman in 2018 when the club was striving to return to top-flight football after a decade in tier-two.
+Mila explored footballing opportunities in the lower leagues before he joined PSS Sleman in 2018, when the club was striving to return to top-flight football after a decade in tier-two.
 He was part of the PSS team that won the 2018 Liga 2 and earned promotion to Liga 1 (Indonesia).
 His performance in PSS led to calls to the Indonesia U-23 team that eventually won silver in the 2019 Southeast Asian Games.

 On 5 September 2021, Mila scored his first goal of the 2021–22 season, scoring in a 1–1 draw over Persija Jakarta in the 2021–22 Liga 1.